JasonLiu1229/University-Vault/DS/Session/Session 2.md

 3. The system ensures that the remote method is executed at most once.
 Retransmissions are used if no acknowledgment is received, but duplicate filtering ensures that the method is not executed more than once.
 Instead of re-executing the procedure, the old reply is retransmitted, providing a strong guarantee against multiple executions.
 ### Role of the middleware…
-**Hide all these underlying complexity: provide transparency** make invocation syntax similar to local invocation, hiding:
+**Hide all these underlying complexity: provide transparency** To make invocation syntax similar to local invocation, hiding:
 - Locate/contact remote object
 - Marshalling: converting arguments to bit stream
 - Fault tolerance measures